 Ontario Fire & Rescue protects over 18,000 people living in the Treasure Valley, with around 100 square miles of coverage.
-The department consists of 9 paid professionals on staff, 28 volunteer professionals (on-call non-career firefighters) and one full-time Admin Assistant, for a total of 38 personnel.
-The department has 12 emergency vehicles including a 110' aerial and a haz-mat unit.
+The department consists of a Fire Chief, a Fire Captain, 9 paid professionals on staff, 28 volunteer professionals (on-call non-career firefighters) and one full-time Admin Assistant.

 Ontario Fire & Rescue protects over 18,000 people living in the Treasure Valley, with around 100 square miles of coverage.
-The department consists of 9 paid professionals on staff, 28 volunteer professionals (on-call non-career firefighters) and one full-time Admin Assistant, for a total of 38 personnel.
-The department has 12 emergency vehicles including a 110' aerial and a haz-mat unit.
+The department consists of a Fire Chief, a Fire Captain, 9 paid professionals on staff, 28 volunteer professionals (on-call non-career firefighters) and one full-time Admin Assistant.

 Non-Emergency (24/7)